 **The Brewery and Visitor Center is currently closed until 2020 for renovations.
 Check official website for updates.

 The End of A Journey-Copenhagen is an incredibly clean – beautiful city full of happy Danes, bike filled streets and colorful spired buildings.
 The incredibly walkable city full of free things to do daily makes up for the inevitable depletion of your bank account.
-In the end you can’t be a traveler unless you experience it all and Copenhagen should be high on your list of places to see.
+Bottom line, you can’t be a traveler unless you experience it all and Copenhagen should be high on your list of places to see.
 Despite the high prices I have been to Copenhagen three times-eating plenty of hot dogs and 7-11 chicken satay by the stick to make it work, but I would never ever suggest that anyone skips Copenhagen on their European adventure.